SudoAlluri/ComputerGraphics/README.md

 Each correctly caught triangle matching the target color earns +1 point.
 Catching the wrong color or missing a triangle of the correct color results in -1 point and adds a strike.
 If the player reaches 15 points, they win the game.
 If the player accumulates 5 misses, the game ends with a GAME OVER message.

+## Project 2 - 3D Scene
+An interactive 3D dining room scene rendered using WebGL with multiple polyhedron types, procedural textures, Phong lighting with two light sources, and camera controls, and a toggleable ceiling lamp.

+Restrictions: NOT permitted to use the functions 'lookAt()', 'rotate()', 'scale()', 'translate()', 'frustum()', 'ortho()', and/or 'perspective()' implemented by the book authors in MV.js.
+If you use these functions, you stand to lose points for the operations these functions are substituted in for.